Dollaride/dollaride-interview/DIRECTIONS_README.md

 For the map
 - use Mapbox
-- the user's current location should be a marker with the hex code #0490E1
+- the user's current location should be a marker with the hex code `#0490E1`
 - the user's current location should be accurate and update in real-time
-- the directions should be a series of polylines with the hex code #000000
+- the directions should be a series of polylines with the hex code `#000000`

-For the text input.
+For the text input
-- the border-radius should be 35px
+- the border-radius should be `35px`
-- the border's hex code should be #EEEEEE
+- the border's hex code should be `#EEEEEE`
 - the user should only be able to provide directions to valid addresses and destinations

+Bonus points
+- tests

 Additionally, please satisfy these requirements: